 Transportation of florals is just one side of the coin.
 Florists and retailers must consider how to avoid single-use packaging too, in order to really embrace this trend.

 5. Minimalist Floral Design

 Minimalist design is one of the flower trends expected to blossom this year.

 Many modern floral designs are essentially taking their cues from contemporary interior design trends.

 Minimalist floral design is even impacting the wedding industry.
 Fewer flowers, monochromatic colour schemes with an emphasis on natural foliage are just some of the trends you can expect to see more frequently.

 This year you can expect bursts of soft pinks, sage greens, and creamy whites.
 As well as beautiful flowers, plants and greenery are tipped to remain ever-important, particularly those with air-purifying qualities and the capacity to add life to shaded or dark

-When it comes to styling plants and botanicals, 2021 is all about layering various shapes to create a stylish, Insta-worthy look.
+When it comes to styling plants and botanicals, it is all about layering various shapes to create a stylish, Insta-worthy look.

 While many weddings were sadly cancelled in 2020 due to the ongoing pandemic, experts are certain that we’ll see plenty of ‘show-stopping’ wedding flowers for nuptials that were postponed.

 Some innovative wedding flower ideas include placing a large tree at the end of the aisle, with a canopy of flowers beneath, or a dance floor filled with petals for a memorable way to dance the night away.